Read Us 24x7

 8. Track Your Progress

-Every company has a different strategy when it comes to measuring outputs but it’s easy for individual contributions to be overlooked.
+Every company has a different strategy for measuring outputs but it’s easy for individual contributions to be overlooked.
 By keeping a discreet record of your progress, you can refer to this at a future date, if you want to.
 Perhaps you want to monitor your own efficiency levels, track project results, or calculate the ROI of your work, for example.
 Whatever metrics you believe are most important to your role and your employer, find an accurate way to monitor them so that you can verify your value as an employee.

 When the time comes to apply for a promotion or to interview for a new role, you can present the data to showcase the contributions you’ve made thus far and highlight just how deserving of a promotion you are.